eliocamp/access-s2_ice-eval/analysis/paper/access-ice.md

 satellite-derived estimates of sea ice concentration, which estimates the proportion of each grid area that is covered with ice.

+These data are not perfect.
+Sensor sensitivity and resolution.
+Weather filtering.
+Land To account for observational uncertainty we performed the verification on other data sources.
+We find that the spread among the different datasets is minimal compared with the difference with the ACCESS-S2 and ACCESS-S1 forecasts, so the conclusions are independent of the dataset used.

-We use NOAA/NSIDC’s Climate Data Record V4 as the primary verification dataset.
-Its sea ice concentration data are estimated taking the maximum value of the NASA Team \[ref\] and NASA Bootstrap \[ref\] algorithms to reduce their low concentration bias (Meier et al. 2014; Meier et al.
+We use NOAA/NSIDC’s Climate Data Record V4 \[CDR; Meier et al. (2014)\] as the primary verification dataset.
+Its sea ice concentration data are estimated taking the maximum value of the NASA Team \[ref\] and NASA Bootstrap (Comiso 2023) algorithms to reduce their low concentration bias (Meier et al. 2014; Meier et al. 2021).
-2021).
 Both algorithms use data from the Scanning Multichannel Microwave Radiometer (SMMR) on the Nimbus-7 satellite and from the Special Sensor Microwave/Imager (SSM/I) sensors on the Defense Meteorological Satellite Program’s (DMSP) -F8, -F11, and -F13 satellites.
 The data has a resolution of 25 by 25km and daily from 1978 onwards.

-These data are not perfect, there still exists a fair bit of observational uncertainty.
-We include other sources of data to take into acount the observational uncertainty.

-However, we find that the spread among the different datasets is minimal compared with the difference with the ACCESS-S2 and ACCESS-S1 forecasts, so the conclusions are independent of the dataset used.
-Nevertheless, we provide figures using ERA5
+Results based on two other different datasets are provided as supplementary material:

+1. The NASA Bootstrap (Comiso 2023) product is… it is not an independent dataset from NOAA/NSIDC CDRV4.

-The European Organisation for the Exploitation of Meteorological Satellites (EUMETSAT) Ocean and Sea Ice Satellite Application Facility (OSI SAF) \[ref\] is another satellite-derived sea ice concentration product based on mostly the same sensors as the NOA CDR.
-We also use
+2. The European Organisation for the Exploitation of Meteorological Satellites (EUMETSAT) Ocean and Sea Ice Satellite Application Facility (OSI SAF) \[ref\] is another satellite-derived sea ice concentration product based on mostly the same sensors as the NOA CDR but computed independently using different algorithms.

-Copernicus Climate Change Service (C3S) (2020): Sea ice concentration daily gridded data from 1978 to present derived from satellite observations.
-Copernicus Climate Change Service (C3S) Climate Data Store (CDS).
-DOI: 10.24381/cds.3cd8b812 (Accessed on DD-MMM-YYYY)

-{==From the CDS websiste:==} ERA5 is the fifth generation ECMWF reanalysis for the global climate and weather for the past 8 decades.
-Data is available from 1940 onwards.
-ERA5 replaces the ERA-Interim reanalysis.

-This parameter is the fraction of a grid box which is covered by sea ice.
-Sea ice can only occur in a grid box which includes ocean or inland water according to the land-sea mask and lake cover, at the resolution being used.
-This parameter can be known as sea-ice (area) fraction, sea-ice concentration and more generally as sea-ice cover.
-In ERA5, sea-ice cover is given by two external providers.
-Before 1979 the HadISST2 dataset is used.
-From 1979 to August 2007 the OSI SAF (409a) dataset is used and from September 2007 the OSI SAF oper dataset is used.
-Sea ice is frozen sea water which floats on the surface of the ocean.
-Sea ice does not include ice which forms on land such as glaciers, icebergs and ice-sheets.
-It also excludes ice shelves which are anchored on land, but protrude out over the surface of the ocean.
-These phenomena are not modelled by the IFS.
-Long-term monitoring of sea ice is important for understanding climate change.
-Sea ice also affects shipping routes through the polar regions.

-{\>\>Why is ERA5 better or worse than satellites?\< \<}

-### Bootstrap

-{\>\>From https://nsidc.org/data/nsidc-0079/versions/4\<\<} This sea ice concentration data set was derived using measurements from the Scanning Multichannel Microwave Radiometer (SMMR) on the Nimbus-7 satellite and from the Special Sensor Microwave/Imager (SSM/I) sensors on the Defense Meteorological Satellite Program’s (DMSP) -F8, -F11, and -F13 satellites.
-Measurements from the Special Sensor Microwave Imager/Sounder (SSMIS) aboard DMSP-F17 are also included.
-The data set has been generated using the Advanced Microwave Scanning Radiometer - Earth Observing System (AMSR-E) Bootstrap Algorithm with daily varying tie-points.
-Daily (every other day prior to July 1987) and monthly data are available for both the north and south polar regions.
-Data are gridded on the SSM/I polar stereographic grid (25 x 25 km) and provided in two-byte integer format.
-Data coverage began on 01 November 1978 and is ongoing through the most current processing, with updated data processed several times annually.

-(Comiso 2023)

-### NASA Team

-{==missing==}

-### CDR

-NOAA/NSIDC’s Climate Data Record V4 combines the Bootstrap and NASA Team estimates in an attempt to overcome each algorithm’s weaknesses.
-{\>\>More detail on how are they combined and their properties.\<\<} As such, it is is not a truly independent dataset.

-Meier, W. N., F. Fetterer, A. K. Windnagel, and S. Stewart.
-2021.
-NOAA/NSIDC Climate Data Record of Passive Microwave Sea Ice Concentration, Version 4. \[Indicate subset used\].
-Boulder, Colorado USA.
-NSIDC: National Snow and Ice Data Center https://doi.org/10.7265/efmz-2t65. \[Date Accessed\] {\>\>Add to zotero\<\<}

-### ERA5

-All datasets are regrided using bilinear interpolation to a common grid, which is a polar stereographic grid with approximately equal area of 25km².

 ## Error measures